chemag/h265nal/README.md

 # 4. Programmatic Integration Operation

-There are 2 ways to integrate the parser in your C++ parser:
+There are 3 ways to integrate the parser in your C++ parser:

 ## 4.1.
-Annex B H265 File Parsing
+Annex B H265, Full-File Parsing
-If you just have a binary blob with Annex B format (e.g. you read a .265 file from a file, and want to convert the read blob into a set of parsed NAL units), use the `H265BitstreamParser::ParseBitstream()` method.
+If you just have a binary blob with the full contents of a file in Annex B format, use the `H265BitstreamParser::ParseBitstream()` method.
+This case is useful for example when you have an Annex B format file (a file with `.265` extension).
+You read the whole file in memory, and then get convert the read blob into a set of parsed NAL units.

-The following code has been copied from `tools/h265nal.cc`.
+The following code has been copied from `tools/h265nal.cc`:

 ```
 // read your .265 file into the vector `buffer`